 It immediately became a publishing sensation as it entered the Sunday Times publishing best sellers list where it stayed for a record-breaking 63 weeks earning it a place in the Guinness Book of World Records.
 Additionally, it was named by the Sunday Times the bestselling book of the 1970s, and remains at No. 4 in the overall best-seller lists of the last 40 years.

-The success of the book quickly led to the interest in the development of merchandise based upon Edith’s illustrations.
-The first products were a range of greetings cards that were marketed by Elgin Court a leading card company at the time.
-These were followed by the development of highly successful ranges of ceramics, stationery, and home furnishings including a successful range of bedding designs from leading bedding manufacturer Dorma, the most popular of which was based on Edith’s charming illustration of wild poppies.
-In time, it was possible to collect Country Diary products for every part of the home including a complete Country Diary kitchen.
-A Country Diary pocket diary was developed for Marks and Spencer and this is still issued each year making it the longest continuously running license for M&S.
+The success of the book quickly led to an interest in the development of merchandise based upon Edith’s illustrations.
+The first products were a range of greetings cards that were marketed by Elgin Court, a leading card company at the time.
+These were followed by the development of highly successful ranges of ceramics, stationery, and home furnishings including a successful range of bedding designs from leading bedding manufacturer Dorma.
+A Country Diary pocket diary was developed for Marks and Spencer and was issued each year making it the longest continuously running license for M&S.

-In 1987 Webb and Bower were contacted by Susan and Nancy White who owned a similar diary for 1905 which they believed was also by Edith Holden.
-Following extensive examination by experts, it was verified as being a genuine diary by Edith and it appears to be a precursor to her later diary for 1906.
-It had come into the possession of the White family through an auction but its earlier origins and how it came to be in an auction are not known.
-The rights in this further diary were acquired by Webb and Bower and in 1988 it was published by them as a companion book under the title ‘Nature Notes of an Edwardian Lady’.
+Webb and Bower were contacted by Susan and Nancy White who owned a similar diary for 1905 which they believed was also by Edith Holden.
+Following extensive examination by experts, it was verified as being a genuine diary by Edith Holden and was published by Webb and Bower under the title ‘Nature Notes of an Edwardian Lady’ in 1988.